Engee documentation

 • ρ — the density of the liquid inside the pipe.

-• β - bulk modulus of elasticity of the liquid inside the pipe.
+• β — the volumetric modulus of elasticity of the liquid inside the pipe.

-The fluid can be a mixture of pure liquid and a small amount of air, as specified by the Liquid Properties (IL) block connected to the circuit.
-The equations used to calculate ρ and β , and the densities at the ends of the pipe ρ and ρ in the Darcy-Weisbach equations for each half of the pipe depend on the isothermal liquid model chosen.
+The liquid can be a mixture of pure liquid and a small amount of air, which is set by the Liquid Properties (IL) unit connected to the mains.
+Equations used to calculate ρ and β , as well as the densities at the ends of the pipe ρ and ρ The Darcy–Weisbach equations for each half of the pipe depend on the selected isothermal fluid model.

-• For the half of the pipe adjacent to the port A
+• For half of the pipe adjacent to port A

 еслиинерцияжидкостиотключенаеслиинерцияжидкостивключена

-• For half of the pipe adjacent to the port B
+• For half of the pipe adjacent to port B

 еслиинерцияжидкостиотключенаеслиинерцияжидкостивключена